Caerphilly County Borough Council

-Caerphilly County Borough Council (Cyngor Bwrdeistref Sirol Caerffili) is the governing body for Caerphilly County Borough, one of the Principal Areas of Wales.
+Caerphilly County Borough Council (Cyngor Bwrdeistref Sirol Caerffili) is the governing body for Caerphilly County Borough, one of the principal areas of Wales.
 The last full council elections took place 5 May 2022.

 Political control

+The council has been under Labour majority control since 2012.

-The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+The first election to the new council was held in 1995.
+It initially operated as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1996.
+Political control of the council since 1996 has been as follows:

 Leadership

-The first leader of the council, Graham Court, was the last leader of the old Rhymney Valley District Council.
-The leaders of Caerphilly since 1996 have been:
+The role of Mayor of Caerphilly is largely ceremonial.
+Political leadership is instead provided by the leader of the council.
+The first leader, Graham Court, was the last leader of the old Rhymney Valley District Council.
+The leaders of Caerphilly County Borough Council since 1996 have been: